beneslami/Computer-Architecture/week7-Memory/README.md

   - First In, First Out (FIFO) aka Round-Robin (used highly in associative caches)
   - Not Most Recently used (NMRU)
     - FIFO with exception for most recently used blocks
-Q4: How are writes handled (Write Strategy)?
+Q4: How are writes handle d (Write Strategy)?
 * Cache Hit
   - Write Through : write both cache and memory, generally higher traffic but simpler to design
   - Write Back : write cache only, memory is written when evicted, dirty bit per block avoids unnecessary write backs, more complicated